moghani81/MBA-Awesome/strategic planning/session 3.md

 3. **Strategy Formulation**: Developing strategic plans and objectives.
 4. **Strategy Implementation**: Executing the strategic plans and aligning resources.
 5. **Evaluation and Control**: Monitoring progress and adjusting strategies as needed.

-These translations provide a clear understanding of each concept and their relevance in organizational contexts.
-If you have more questions or need further details, feel free to ask!